Bisao/IsoTown/replit.md

 # Overview

 This is a 2D isometric simulation game built with HTML5 Canvas where players can place houses, manage NPCs, and control game world interactions.
 The application features a grid-based isometric world with different types of buildings (farmer, lumberjack, miner houses) and autonomous or player-controlled NPCs.
-The game uses geometric shapes (squares for houses, circles for NPCs) and includes virtual joysticks for mobile control.
+The game uses geometric shapes (squares for houses, circles for NPCs) and includes virtual joysticks for mobile control and pinch-to-zoom functionality for better view control.

 # User Preferences